Content from Introduction

 • To get experience using a Virtual Research Environment.

-The lesson aims to support better understanding of multidimensional media available over the web which might serve various educational, research, as well as storytelling and audience engagement processes.
+The resource aims to support better understanding of multidimensional media available over the web which might serve various educational, research, as well as storytelling and audience engagement processes.

 Content from Types of Multidimensional Media